Discovering Continuous-Time Memory-Based Symbolic Policies using Genetic Programming

-\paragraph{Dynamic policies} In case of dynamic policies, the policy becomes dependent on a dynamically evolving latent state, modeled by a system of ordinary differential equations, according to for $1 \leq i \leq H$.
-Note that the dynamic policies also receive the previous control as an additional input.
-The readout functions of the dynamic policies are similar to Equation~\ref{eq: readout}, but the input to $g_j$ is given by the latent state $\mathbf{a}$ instead of the observations $\mathbf{y}$.
-That is,
+We extend this approach to dynamic symbolic policies (Fig.~\ref{Fig: methods}b), which implement memory through continuous-time dynamic latent variables.
+The latent variables process incoming observations, and the readout function maps the latent variables to a control signal.
+The dynamic policies contain expressions for the latent dimension and control dimension (Fig.~\ref{Fig: methods}c).
+The latent variables are governed by a system of ordinary differential equation according to for $1 \leq i \leq H$, where we adopt the notation $\dot{x}=\dv*{x}{t}$ and $H$ represents the number of latent states in a policy and is chosen manually.
+Note that the dynamic policies also receive the previous control signal as an additional input.
+The readout functions of the dynamic policies are similar to Equation~\ref{eq: readout}, but the input to $g_j$ is given by the latent variables $\mathbf{a}$ instead of the observations $\mathbf{y}$, which results in

 for $1 \leq j \leq C$.